yaptide/yaptide/docs/for_developers.md

     To include debugging messages from flask, add `--debug` option to the command.

     While running backend and frontend, developer may encounter [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) errors in web browser's console that prevent communication to the server.
 To resolve these CORS issues, one should set FLASK_USE_CORS=True in the `.env` file (notice that it's already included in above command).
-Also pay attention if your frontend runs on ```http://127.0.0.1:3000```, because right now cors_config in application.py specifies this url.
+Also pay attention if your frontend runs on ```http://127.0.0.1:3000``` or ```http://localhost:3000```, because right now cors_config in application.py specifies these URLs.

 ## Database